NeurodataWithoutBorders/nwb-schema/docs/language/source/specification_language_description.rst

 can define arbitrary n-dimensional arrays, but are typically used to store smaller data.
 The specification of an attributes is described in YAML as follows:

 .. code-block:: yaml

     ...
     attributes:
     - name: Required string describing the name of the attribute
-      doc: Required string with the description of the attribute
       dtype: Required string describing the data type of the attribute
       dims: Optional list describing the names of the dimensions of the data array stored by the attribute (default=None)
       shape: Optional list describing the allowed shape(s) of the data array stored by the attribute (default=None)
-      required: Optional boolean indicating whether the attribute is required (default=True)
       value: Optional constant, fixed value for the attribute.
       default_value: Optional default value for variable-valued attributes.
 Only one of value or default_value should be set.
-    -
+      doc: Required string with the description of the attribute
+      required: Optional boolean indicating whether the attribute is required (default=True)

+The keys should be ordered as specified above for readability and consistency with the rest of the schema.

 Attribute specification keys
 ----------------------------